-A Sweet Little List of Cool Hiking & Camping Gadgets - Awesome Gift Ideas!
+A Sweet Little List of Cool Hiking & Camping Gadgets - Amazing Gift Ideas!

 But this post is not about “must haves” and “hiking bare minimums” but rather the nice things that sweeten the rough trails and make our hikes easier, lighter or possibly even safer.